imofftoseethewizard/bloop/README.md

 Note that clients are allowed to assert their identity in the handshake if they have subscribed to the handler.

-*Id* In general, this refers to the id associated by the registrary with an identified actor.
+*Id* &mdash; In general, this refers to the id associated by the registrary with an identified actor.
 The id is derived from the actor's public key by a well-known algorithm.
 In general, this will be a cryptographic hash of a specific kind and size, optionally followed by a truncation or a determinate extension.

-*Identified* An actor that has a key registered with the pool registrar.
+*Identified* &mdash; An actor that has a key registered with the pool registrar.
 The master, delegates, and agents are all identified.
 Clients are not.

-*Index* An agent which allows other actors to find where data is stored, what data each repository holds, which manager each agent has, which agents are indexes, which agents are monitors, as well as general information about the pool.
+*Index* &mdash; An agent which allows other actors to find where data is stored, what data each repository holds, which manager each agent has, which agents are indexes, which agents are monitors, as well as general information about the pool.

-*Invitation* A message signed by an agent which will allow a client to subscribe to that agent.
+*Invitation* &mdash; A message signed by an agent which will allow a client to subscribe to that agent.
 The message should contain the id of the pool's master, the id of the inviting agent, a subscription id, and optionally an expiration.
 The inviting agent may also limit the number of times an invitation can be used, or place any other restriction deemed necessary.

-*Key* Refers to the public key of an identified actor.
+*Key* &mdash; Refers to the public key of an identified actor.
 An actor's private key will always be referred to in full.

-*Manager* A delegate responsible for coordinating and monitoring agents.
+*Manager* &mdash; A delegate responsible for coordinating and monitoring agents.
 There must be at least one manager per pool.
 Each agent has a manager.

-*Master* An identified, trusted actor.
+*Master* &mdash; An identified, trusted actor.
 In each pool, there is only one master.
 The master initiates the pool, authorizes delegates, picks the registrar, and coordinates the delegates.

-*Monitor* An agent which aggregates exceptions about other agents, and reports to the appropriate manager when a malicious, unfaithful, or problematic pattern of errors occurs.
+*Monitor* &mdash; An agent which aggregates exceptions about other agents, and reports to the appropriate manager when a malicious, unfaithful, or problematic pattern of errors occurs.

-*Pool* A set of actors which cooperate to provide a secure, distributed, peer to peer data storage service.
+*Pool* &mdash; A set of actors which cooperate to provide a secure, distributed, peer to peer data storage service.

-*Registrar* A delegate responsible for registering the keys of the identified actors, for generating their ids, for asserting the authority of the delegates, and for maintaining the status of the agents.
+*Registrar* &mdash; A delegate responsible for registering the keys of the identified actors, for generating their ids, for asserting the authority of the delegates, and for maintaining the status of the agents.
 There is only one registrar per pool.
 The registrar should also provide the cryptographic methods that are supported for signatures, a description of the algorithm used to create an actor's id from its public key, and the granularity of the pool.

-*Repository* An agent which stores and serves data.
+*Repository* &mdash; An agent which stores and serves data.

 To store data, an actor calls a repository and asserts its identity during the handshake.
 The caller then sends a message requesting to store data, and includes the amount required.
 The